VirtualBrainLab/ephys-link/docs/usage/index.md

 Use the actual name of the executable you downloaded.
 The `-b` or `--background` flag will launch the server without the configuration window and read configuration from CLI arguments.

-Here are some examples of how to start Ephys Link with specific platform (replace `EphysLink.exe` with the actual name of the executable you downloaded):
+Here are some examples of how to start Ephys Link with a specific platform (replace `EphysLink.exe` with the actual name of the executable you downloaded):

 | Manipulator Platform                   | Command                              |